goauthentik/authentik/website/docs/core/certificates.md

 USER authentik
 ```

-2. Add your custom CA to /etc/ssl/certs
+2. Add your custom SSL certificates (CA) to `/etc/ssl/certs`.
-3. Run `update-ca-certificates` as root to add the SSL certificates (CA) to the environment
+3. Run `update-ca-certificates` as root to add the certificates to the environment.

 ## Web certificates